Nirajan995/Web-Scrapping-with-cheerio/README.md

 # Web-Scrapping-with-cheerio

-#Install all necessary modules
+# Install all necessary modules

 npm install

-#start the server and write into file
+# Start the server and write into file

 npm start